Bleeding Heart (Dicentra Spectabilis): An Old-Fashioned Spring Perennial

 The beautifully lobed foliage remains green in northern climates if kept moist through the summer months.
 In warmer areas, the foliage begins to turn yellow after the flowers have faded, but this lovely perennial is well worth it.
 Simply plant summer annual flowers around it to hide the yellowed leaves.

 They prefer shade and rich, moist, well-drained soil.
-They do well in clay in either mildly acidic or mildly alkaline soil.
+They also do well in clay in either mildly acidic or mildly alkaline soil.

 Faeries seem to lurk in its shadows.
 This long-time garden favorite was brought to the West by famed Victorian plant collector, Robert Fortune.
 The Royal Horticultural Society sent him to China in 1846, and he brought the plant back to England with him, where it quickly gained popularity.